JakeStanger/ironbar/README.md

 ```

 #### Binary Caching

-There is also a cachix cache at `https://app.cachix.org/cache/jakestanger`
+There is a Cachix cache available at `https://app.cachix.org/cache/jakestanger`
-incase you don't want to compile ironbar!
+in case you don't want to compile Ironbar.

 ### Source